Encarna Sánchez: Life and radio shows

 She returned to Spain in 1978, where she became a "national celebrity" in that year after beginning to host Encarna de noche (Encarna at night) in Radio Miramar, Barcelona.

 She signed with COPE in September 1983, staying with the network until her death.
 There, from October 1984, she hosted Directamente Encarna (Directly Encarna) in the early evenings.
-The program remained on air until her passing in 1996.
+The program remained on air until her death in 1996.

 During the last four years of her life, she faced lung cancer.
 For some months she flew daily to Switzerland for treatment in the morning to be at her desk in Madrid at 4 p.m. for the millions who had made it into a habit to tune into COPE to listen to the four-hour show.

 Once she started to fail to host more and more shows, speculation about her health began to spread in early 1996.
 In her last months, she sometimes called up the show still being aired by COPE, in part because not even the managers knew exactly how serious her condition was and partly because of the great amount of revenue in sponsorship the show attracted even without her.
 In one of these calls, she referred to her disease as that 'little ailment for which the doctor has advised a few days rest'.
 She said to the 'millions of friends' that had encouraged her that 'the sound radio has been for me, and will continue to be, the shortest way to understand the road to friendship and, above all the road to loyalty...
 Now, I am here ...You will smile again soon.
 You'll come to meet me again.
 Soon I will be able to say with all the courage in the world: tremble, bunch of crooks!!'.

 Encarna Sánchez died of lung cancer on April 5, 1996.